StephenHartfield/new-repo/README.md

 # new-repo

-Please set environment variable YELP_API_KEY to your API Key\
+Please set environment variable YELP_API_KEY to your API Key from Yelp Fusion

 Please do an `npm install` in the project AND in the client